Carl S. Williams: Coaching career

 In 1902 Williams succeeded his former coach, George W. Woodruff, at the University of Pennsylvania.
 When Williams first arrived he had to deal with a team and athletic department recovering from an undergraduate and dental student revolt that led to Woodruff to resign.
 The students were dissatisfied with the team's performance in the 1901 season and demanded more undergraduate say in athletic department and coaching.
-At the time the Athletic Association's Board of Directors was controlled by graduate and professional students.
+At the time the Athletic Association's board of directors was controlled by graduate and professional students.
 To protest Woodruff resignation all of Penn's graduate coaches resigned.
 Williams introduced a coaching system in which he served as head coach while being aided by a group of other alumni who served as assistant coaches.
 This system reduced the damage any one coach or assistant coach had to leave the team.
 He quickly rebuilt the Quakers and led them to two retroactive national titles in 1904 and 1907.
 In just his third season as head coach, Williams and Penn posted a 12–0 record and the program's fourth national crown.
 This Quakers squad has a dominating Defense that only allowed 0.3 points a game with Swarthmore the only school to score on them that season.
 The next year Williams led Penn to the second-straight undefeated season posting a 12–0–1 mark.
 Once again defense dominated with seven shutouts.
-Penn’s fifth and Williams second (as a coach) retroactive national title came after an 11–1 campaign in his last year at the helm of the Quakers.
+Penn's fifth and Williams second (as a coach) retroactive national title came after an 11–1 campaign in his last year at the helm of the Quakers.
 He was replaced the season by Sol Metzger for the 1908 season.
-He finished his coaching career 60–10–4 record.
+He finished his coaching career with a 60–10–4 record.

 Medical career and death

 Williams earned degrees in ophthalmology the University of Heidelberg and London's Royal Ophthalmic College.
 He practiced ophthalmology for many years in Philadelphia, serving on the staff at Chesnut Hill Hospital, the Hospital of the University of Pennsylvania, and Georgetown Hospital.
 During World War I, Williams served as a captain in the Air Medical Corps, and later rose to the rank of major in the Army Medical Reserve Corps.
-He died on November 8, 1960 at the age of 88 near Pennsburg, Pennsylvania.
+He died on November 8, 1960, at the age of 88 near Pennsburg, Pennsylvania.